louboi/Python-Projects/README.md

 # Python-Projects

-Please download the full repo and then run the "Main_Menu.py" file.
+Please download the full repo and then run the "Main_Menu.py" python file.